Diomandee/clarity-notes-archive/ideas/coding-standards.md

 ```

 ## Functions
-Functions have to be declares in all lower case with dash separators.
+Functions have to be declared in all lower case with dash separators.
 Function parameters should follow local and persisted variable standards For example:
 ```clarity
 (define-read-only (is-root (userName (buff 50)))
     (ok true)